iraprabhu05/Spotify-Playlist-Analyzer/README.md

 API: Spotify Web API for retrieving user and playlist data

+## NOTE:
-## NOTE: View My Listening Insights works only for allowed users as it requires spotify's Authorization since app is in deployment mode.
+-View My Listening Insights works only for allowed users as it requires spotify's Authorization since app is in deployment mode.
+-Analze playlist works for public playlists if it is private you need to login.